 If a user does attempt to abandon your site before purchasing, connect with that visitor in real-time by engaging them with targeted messaging in an email.
 Remind them of what they are interested in, and why they were on your site in the first place.
 If that customer was close to the finish line, why not send them their cart contents via email with a big “Buy Now” button to make it easy and frictionless for them to check out?
 Thinking about what you can do to get customers converted is key to any cart abandonment strategy.

 Did you get declines this month – of course you did!
 On average, eCommerce payments run at about a 90% conversion rate.
-So – are these 10% of shoppers all fraudsters?
+Are these 10% of shoppers all fraudsters?
 Are they all deadbeats?
 How do you figure out this aspect of checkout abandonment?
 Chances are good a few of them just forget to transfer money into their account or pay a bill.
 Be friendly to your declines.
 Let them know you have other payment options on your site besides the one they chose.
-If you already went the extra mile to get to best in class, according to our Checkout Conversion Index, of >6.8 payment types – take advantage of it!

 The real difference between sites that excel with shopping cart abandonment vs. checkout abandonment and sites that just roll along is a disciplined management process.
 Neither shopping cart abandonment nor checkout abandonment are set and forget.
 Both require a regular review of performance.
 Which email campaigns are converting?
 Are you A/B testing your offers?
 Is retargeting reaching the right shoppers and getting them to return – or is your cost per click costing too much?